24.02.2026. » 17:50 | ACDC

 Panel Discussion Held: “Labour Rights and Employment: Challenges and Institutional Protection”

-NGO ACDC organized a public panel discussion on 24 February 2026 titled “Labour Rights and Employment: Challenges and Institutional Protection”, held at the EU House in North Mitrovica.
-The event was implemented within the project “Justice@Work”, financed by the Community Development Fund (CDF) through the Human Rightivism program, with the support of Sida.
+On February 24, 2026, NGO ACDC organized a public panel discussion titled “Labor Rights and Employment: Challenges and Institutional Protection”, held at the EU House in North Mitrovica.
+The event was implemented within the framework of the project “Justice@Work – Promoting Labor Rights in Northern Kosovo”, which ACDC is implementing with financial support from the Community Development Fund (CDF) through the Human Rightivism program, supported by Sida.

 panel-discussion-held-labour-rights-and-employment-challenges-and-institutional-protection